 We assure you that depending on your lifestyle, the correct use of a programmable thermostat will save money.
 It’s especially true if your house is empty for several hours during the day because the adults are working and the kids are in school or daycare.
 In those situations, the programmable thermostat can keep the temperature much lower (higher during the summer) while you’re gone, then start to warm the house before you come home.

 Many people tell us they don’t use their programmable thermostats because they are afraid they will do something wrong.
 It’s like any other piece of technology, you need to use your owner’s manual to learn how it works.
-If you have any trouble, our expert technicians will be glad to help you with any thermostat we’ve installed for you.
+If you have any questions, our expert technicians have the answers and will be glad to help you with any thermostat we’ve installed for you.

 It’s worth remembering that even if someone is home all day, there are situations where a programmable Wi-Fi connected thermostat is really convenient.
 It allows you to monitor your system and change the settings while you are away for the weekend or on vacation.